the-daniel-rothig/eigencode/packages/react-inline-props/Readme.md

 </Submit>
 ```

-Another consideration is that inline props do not work when they are encapsulated by a component.
+Another consideration is that inline-props do not work when they are encapsulated by a component.
 For example:

 ```javascript
 import Submit, { submit } from './Submit';